Daniel-KM/Omeka-S-module-Timeline/README.md

   * `January 1, 2012/February 1, 2012`

+A common format is managed too:

+  * `1939-1945`

+It must be `1939/1945` to be compatible with the standard ISO 8601.

 Timeline handles dates with years shorter than 4 digits.
-For these you’ll need to pad the years with enough zeros to make them have four digits.
+For these you may need to pad the years with enough zeros to make them have four digits.
 For example, `476` should be written `0476`.